What is Entrapment?

 Although both of them could potentially get charges dismissed, there is a difference between entrapment and outrageous police conduct.
 Entrapment is a fact that the jury needs to consider—they have to decide that the defendant has been entrapped by law enforcement.
 Outrageous police conduct is up to the judge to decide.
 They must look over the evidence and decide whether the officer behaved in a way that would be considered outrageous.
 Outrageous behavior in these cases has to be so bad that it violates your constitutional rights.
 An aggressive criminal lawyer can help you with an entrapment defense.

-If you or a loved one is facing a criminal charge and believe you were a victim of entrapment, you need an sucessful Orange County criminal defense lawyer on your side.
-With offices in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+If you or a loved one is facing a criminal charge and believe you were a victim of entrapment, you need a sucessful criminal defense lawyer on your side.
 Call (855) 505-5588 or contact us online for a free initial consultation.